 Approximate Semi-monthly Income for a PGY1 Resident (24 pay periods per year):

 A call stipend is the remuneration received on top of your annual salary for working call.
-Stipends must be paid a minimum of every three months.
+Stipends must be paid out every three months, at a minimum.
 You can receive it either through payroll or by individual cheque.

 Current call stipend amounts are:

 *Qualifying shifts are only those shifts where one full hour worked on the shift occurs between midnight and 0600h.
 Applies only to shift-based services (e.g. Emergency Medicine) where the residents on the service have no regular clinical hours.
 Where a resident on this service works a qualifying shift, i.e. a shift where the resident works at least one full hour between the hours of midnight and 6am, the resident is entitled to a qualifying stipend.
 When a resident is strictly on a shift-based rotation (i.e. Emergency Medicine), the only call stipend applicable is the qualifying stipend.